ANNUAL REPORT - 2022

-The ministry of the Altar Guild is the “quiet ministry” at Trinity church.
-It is the role of the Altar Guild to prepare all things that are necessary for the celebration of the Eucharist, Sacraments, and Offices of the Church.
+The Altar Guild is the “quiet ministry” at Trinity church.
+The role of the Altar Guild is to prepare all things necessary for the celebration of the Eucharist, Sacraments and Offices of the Church.

-In 2021, Trinity’s Altar Guild consisted of 16 active members .
+In 2022, Trinity’s Altar Guild consisted of 16 active members .
 We had several retirements this past year and one member who requested to be a substitute as well as several who have not expressed a desire to continue as a member.
 We have the challenge of members being confident enough to return to in-person service, although that has picked up.
 Hopefully, we can get back to more participation.
 We have also had to order more disposable communion cups and trays than anticipated for the services as well as make sure the vestments and hangings are clean and in good repair.
-There are supplies that are essential: wine, wafers, cups, candles, liquid wax and cleaning supplies.
+This year our budget has been stretched quite thin due to rising costs of shipping and prices of needed supplies.
+The supplies that are essential to our ministry are: wine, communion wafers, candles, liquid wax, towelettes, and cleaning supplies.

 We continue to be dedicated to serving God by preparing the sanctuary, the altar, the hangings, vessels and elements for service and worship.

 Jane Exner and Brad Wilson

 The Linen Guild is the part of St. Hilda’s Altar Guild that launders, maintains, and cares for the Eucharistic linens used in all our services.
 These beautiful sacred linens include purificators, corporals, credence table covers, baptismal towels, altar cloths, and fair linens.